Prequel to the Roxton Family Saga: Renard and Antonia’s Happily Ever After.

 “Ha!
 A novel approach.
 Do not tell me you expend any energy in conversation.”

 “I was not about to tell you anything of the sort, my dear,” came the insolent reply.
-The Duke’s black eyes watched a storm cross his cousin’s ravaged face and he laughed softly and changed the subject.
+The Duke’s black eyes watched a storm cross his cousin’s ravaged face, and he laughed softly and changed the subject to his sister.
 “Madame sends her regards,” he said politely.
 “She asks when next you intend to visit Paris.
 She longs to hear the latest gossip of court which I cannot bring myself to repeat.
 I said I would petition you on her behalf and beg you go to her.
 I beg and have done my duty.
-I leave it in your hands.
-Sisters weary me.”
+I leave it in your hands.”

 “Yes, I forbid her the court.
 That is my right.”